Who needs men when you can have ramen?

 Ramen Nagi is one of the most popular ramen joints in the country.
-Nagi’s “King” bowls come in different flavors (and a variety of unique colors!) like the Black King (squid ink), the Red King (spicy), and the Green King (pesto).
+Nagi’s “King” bowls come in different flavors (and a variety of unique colors!) such as the Black King (squid ink), the Red King (spicy), and the Green King (pesto).
 Of course, their basic Butao King still takes the prize for most diners.
-We heard that they’re also serving seasonal and limited edition truffle ramen.

 Ippudo – multiple branches

-Ippudo is a ramen house from Fukuoka, Japan.
-They’re a globally renowned Japanese restaurant famous for their Hakata-style, tonkotsu-basedramen.
-Brace yourselves for long lines, it seems everyone just wants a taste of their irresistible noodles and broth.
-If you plan on visiting, we recommend trying a classic bowl of Shriomaru Motoaji or the more unique Yokohama Lekei, which combines two different types of broth!
+Ippudo is a ramen house from Fukuoka, Japan, but are a globally renowned Japanese restaurant famous for their Hakata-style, tonkotsu-based ramen.
+Brace yourselves for long lines, because everyone just wants a taste of their irresistible noodles and broth.

 Ganso-Shabuway – multiple branches